LACMTA/realtime-map/CONTRIBUTING.md

 - It has been approved by at least a maintainer.
 If it was a maintainer who opened the PR, no  approval is needed.
 - It has no requested changes.
-- It is up to date with current main.
+- It is up to date with current `dev`.

 Any maintainer is allowed to merge a PR if all of these conditions are met.